ppunit/userActivity-app/README.md

 After login it has user details

-On clicking on any user, a modal will appear which displays all the time ranges during which they were active on that day
+On clicking on any user, a modal will appear which displays the video responses of job applicant.

-The modal has a option of selecting date at the top which displays the details of the user accoring to the selected date.
+The modal has a option of public comment on which we can give our comments for the applicant.

-If on the selected date the user has No activity then it shows No Major Actions.
+If the user has no application then it shows no application.

-After selecting the date a button will comes up

-The All Actvity button is used to show all the time ranges for the user

 # Technology Used
   ReactJS, Redux